-The unit will say "On" to indicate that Tone dialing is enabled, it will say "Off" when tone dialing is disabled (i.e., when pulse dialing is enabled).
+The unit will say "Tone" to indicate that Tone dialing is enabled, it will say "Pulse" when pulse dialing is enabled.

 RINGS UNTIL ANSWER

 The Rings Until Answer is the number of rings that must occur before 1800 answers the phone.
 This value can be from 1 to 15.
 The default value is 4.